LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[PropOfSciences]] - the propositions or interests of the social & natural sciences
 - [[PROSPERITY-A]] - How to define prosperity (in the context of degrowth)
 - [[QUOTES-CREATION-PEACE]] - No Title
+- [[QUOTES-GENERAL-COLLECTION]] - A collection of quotes with no specific theme
 - [[QUOTES-INJUSTICE-SILENCE]] - No Title
 - [[RADICALNESS]] - Radicalness means to go back to the roots of the injustice
 - [[READING-RECS-A]] - Philosophical readings that I want to share with all my friends